MyChart - Frequently Asked Questions

 • Do I need my own MyChart account in order to access someone else's?

-• Are there age requirements for family "proxy" access?
+• Are there age requirements to gain access someone's account via proxy access?

 • What information is available when accessing another person's account?